If you’ve never eaten a Texas Weiner, well, you’ve found the right article.

 Eventually, someone thought to slap some saltsa kima on the franks to give an otherwise commonplace product an original twist.
 Who did it first and where they did it is up for debate.
 However, the idea spread in several places at once.
 Copycats simultaneously popped up serving similar products all over the country.

 The enduring style was born into existence, but it went by many different monikers.
 The common element among them, though, was their naming after American cities.
 No doubt, this was with some patriotic flair as part of the immigrant assimilation process.

 The Texas Weiner is our local version.
 The Keros Brothers from Detroit called it a Coney Island at their famously competing stands in 1917.
 It was there in the Motor City where the term Coney Island took firm root and spread to the mid-west.
 In fact, most of the country calls it a Coney.
 Rhode Island refers to it as the New York System Hot Weiner.
 In upstate New York, somewhat confusingly, they call it a Michigan.
-Ladle it on spaghetti in the middle of Ohio and now you’ve got yourself some famous Cincinnati Chili!
+Ladle it on spaghetti in southwestern Ohio and now you’ve got yourself some famous Cincinnati Chili!

 New Jersey’s Hot Texas Weiners

 There are two places you should check out to try some Texas Weiners in New Jersey.
 Each one offers a taste of history in a setting that complements the food.